jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

   AssertionError: False is an instance of <class 'bool'>

-The `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ :doc:`method </functions/functions>` checks that the first input given is NOT an instance of the :doc:`class </classes/classes>` given as the second input.
+The `unittest.TestCase.assertNotIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertNotIsInstance>`_ :ref:`method<functions>` checks that the first input given is NOT an instance of the :doc:`class </classes/classes>` given as the second input.
 It is like asking the question ``is False not an instance of bool?``

 green: make it pass
 ====================